Cheers: Syndication

 Cheers grew in popularity as it aired on American television and entered off-network syndication in 1987, initially distributed by Paramount Domestic Television.
 When the show went off the air in 1993, Cheers was syndicated in 38 countries, with 179 American television markets and 83 million viewers.
 When the quality of some earlier footage of Cheers began to deteriorate, it underwent a careful restoration in 2001.
 The series aired on Nick at Nite from 2001 to 2004 and on TV Land from 2004 to 2008, with Nick at Nite airing week-long Cheers "Everybody Knows Your Name" marathons.
 The show was removed from the lineup in 2004.

 The series began airing on Hallmark Channel in the United States in October 2008, and WGN America in 2009.
 In January 2011, Reelz Channel began airing the series in hour-long blocks.
-MeTV began airing Cheers weeknights in 2010.
+MeTV began airing Cheers weeknights in 2010 until 2018.
 USA Network has aired the series on Sunday early mornings and weekday mornings to allow it to show extended-length films of 2 1/2 hours and maintain symmetric schedules.
+As of October 5, 2020, it airs every weeknight at 11pm & 11:30pm ET on Decades (now Catchy Comedy).
+In addition to that, it also has occasionally appeared on their weekend binges, with its most recent one on April 6, 2025.

 In 2011, Cheers was made available on the Netflix and Amazon Prime Video streaming services.

-Cheers began airing on Eleven (a digital channel of Network Ten) in Australia on January 11, 2011.
+In Canada, Cheers was first aired on the CTV Television Network.
+Reruns of the show continued on CTV right after its original run.
+The show later reran on Prime and Omni Television.
+In Australia, Cheers was first aired on Network Ten.
+Reruns of the show began airing on Eleven (a digital channel of Network Ten) on January 11, 2011.
 NCRV in the Netherlands aired all 275 episodes in sequence, once per night, repeating the series a total of three times.

-In Italy, Cheers aired on Italia 1 & Canale 5 as Cin Cin from 1985 until 1988.
+In Italy, its original run aired on both Italia 1 and Canale 5 as Cin Cin from 1985 until 1995, with La7 airing reruns afterward.
+In Germany, ZDF began airing the show on January 15, 1985 as Prost Helmut.
+Unlike most countries despite having moderate success, Germany's original run didn't last long and ZDF pulled the program after just 13 episodes.
+It wasn't until 10 years later in 1995 when RTL began running all 275 episodes with German dubbing by Munich-based Plaza Synchron.
+In Sweden, the show first aired on TV2 on June 12, 1984, with TV12, TV4 Komedi, and TV4 Gold carrying reruns after its original run.
+RTP1 began airing the series in Portugal on May 11, 1985, with SIC TV carrying reruns after its original run.
+In Denmark, the show first aired on DR1 as Sam's Bar, with TVDanmark1 and 6'eren carrying reruns afterward.
+Other countries that aired reruns of the show include France and Japan.